Mortgage Fees Explained

 Early repayment charge

-Early repayment charges are what you pay if you repay all or part of your mortgage earlier than the agreed mortgage term or deal.
-Not all mortgages have early repayment charges (ERP).
-If there is an ERP, it will be outlined in the ESIS document you receive with the mortgage, so do check that.
-(You’ll receive an ESIS document when a lender of adviser recommends a mortgage.
+Not all mortgages have early repayment charges, however if it does, it will be outlined in the ESIS document you receive with the mortgage, so do check that.
+(You’ll receive an ESIS document when a lender or adviser recommends a mortgage.
 It tells you all the details of the agreement, like fees, your monthly repayments, and any conditions).
 A mortgage broker can be helpful in pointing out charges when you compare mortgage deals.

 How much early repayment charges cost